I was unsure about whether I would like Miami.

 I know from experience that the most popular beach is often overrated, but I honestly loved South Beach.
 It wasn’t too busy, and I really enjoyed chilling on the sand and watching people surfing, paddle-boarding, jogging, and generally enjoying the pleasant December weather.

 My favourite activity in Miami was riding bicycles along the concrete boardwalk at South Beach.
 The boardwalk starts at South Pointe Pier and follows the shoreline up to Miami Beach.
-We used free bike rentals from our amazing hotel near South Beach, but there is also a Citibike bike share program where you can rent bicycles by the hour.
+We used free bikes from our hotel near South Beach, but you can also rent bicycles or use the Citibike bike share program.

-If you want to learn about the history of the area while you’re at it, you can also do a bicycle tour.
+If you want to learn about the history of the area while you’re roaming the beach, you can do a South Beach by bicycle tour.

 11AM: Art Deco District

 I’m a huge fan of Art Deco architecture.
-It may be because I have a background in graphic design, but I can’t help but love the grandeur and glamour that comes along with this architectural style.
+It might be because I have a background in graphic design, but I just can’t help but love the grandeur and glamour that comes along with this architectural style.

 This area is also where you’ll find a whole bunch of nightclubs and beach bars.
 It can be rather trashy, but if that’s your thing, then by all means go back at night time, purchase some overpriced drinks, and listen to blaring club music until the early hours.